Why Romance Writers Should Attend Author Events

 As I said, and John says in the video above, few authors sell enough books to cover event expenses.
 The truth is, most conferences are expensive; $300 or more.
 A full Thrillerfest experience is over $1,000.
 Same with Romance Writers of America Conference.
 In most cases, that doesn’t include food.
 It definitely doesn’t include travel or lodging.

-With that said, there are so many events, some of which are free or low cost.
-To start out, search out local options through your library, writing group, independent book stores, Google, etc. By staying local, you avoid travel and hotel costs.
+With that said, there are so many events, some of which are free or low-cost.
+To start out, search for local options through your library, writing group, independent bookstores, Google, etc. By staying local, you avoid travel and hotel costs.

 Registration can still be expensive for bigger events, so I limit them to two or three a year.
-I just returned from Malice Domestic and plan to go to Creatures, Crimes and Creatives in September (it’s one of the few conferences in which registration includes meals!).
-I room with someone (usually mom and sister), which saves on hotel.
+I just returned from Malice Domestic and plan to attend Creatures, Crimes and Creatives in September (it’s one of the few conferences where registration includes meals!).
+I room with someone (usually mom and sister), which saves on a hotel.
 Sister drives.

 When choosing these larger events, think about your goals.
-Is it an author event where you’ll learn from successful authors and are those authors writing books similar to you?
+Is it an author event where you’ll learn from successful authors, and are those authors writing books similar to yours?
 You’d rather have expertise from Colleen Hoover than Stephan King in terms of becoming a romance author.
 In other words, pick the writing events that will best help you with what you want to write and achieve.

-If it’s a reader oriented event and you hope to sell books, think of other ways to maximize the experience for an ROI down the road, such as having email sign up list, postcards with links to your books, being on a panel so readers can see you and learn about your books, etc. Also, make sure there are other authors who sell in your same genre.
+If it’s a reader-oriented event and you hope to sell books, think of other ways to maximize the experience for an ROI down the road, such as having an email sign-up list, postcards with links to your books, being on a panel so readers can see you and learn about your books, etc. Also, make sure there are other authors who sell in the same genre as you.
 Again, you don’t want to go to an event that doesn’t have readers who want what you write.

 Preparing for and Having a Successful Event

 I’ll be honest, romance reader-oriented events require the most prep and stuff.
-But boy are those readers eager buyers.
-Other events simply require I bring my books.
+But boy, are those readers eager buyers.
+Other events outside romance simply require me to bring my books and some swag.
 Here are a few things to consider pulling together before you attend your event.

-- Follow the event on social media.
+1. Follow the event on social media.
 This is a great way to find out from previous authors the best tips for a successful event.
-For example, I learned that many books are sold in advance at SaSS though the author Facebook group.
+For example, I learned that many books are sold in advance at SaSS through the author’s Facebook group.

-- Order your stuff.
-Most romance events I attend, I bring a banner (I got a two-sided banner at Vistaprint.)
+2. Order your stuff.
+At most romance events I attend, I bring a banner (I got a two-sided banner at Vistaprint).
 Other stuff to order:

-- Books.
-Unless you’re a traditional published author AND the event has a bookseller, you’ll need to order books to sell at the event.
-If you’re an indie author, if there is a bookseller, you can usually consign your books, but you’ll need to bring them.
+• Books.
+Unless you’re a traditionally published author AND the event has a bookseller, you’ll need to order books to sell at the event.
+If you’re an indie author, and there is a bookseller, you can usually consign your books, but you’ll need to bring them.

-- Postcards – I usually have one for each book, and one with the series.
-All have a QR code to the sales page or lead magnet page for free book.
-I use Canva to create the cards and Vistaprint to manufacture them)
+• Postcards – I usually have one for each book, and one with the series.
+All have a QR code to the sales page or lead magnet page for my reader magnet.
+I use Canva to create the cards and Vistaprint to print them.

-- Swag.
-I don’t like wasting money which is easy to do with swag.
+• Swag.
+I don’t like wasting money, which is easy to do with swag.
 Most authors have bookmarks with their books.
-That’s probably the most affordable that might be saved by an author.
+That’s probably the most affordable thing a reader might save.
 When creating swag, I like to think about what a reader might keep.
 Romance readers like stickers.
 I have doorhangers that say, “Go away, I’m reading about hot men.”

-- Merch.
-This optional but can be a fun way to make extra money.
-I sold several tumblers and mugs at last years SaSS event.
-The ones that sold the most had generic content as opposed to my books.
+• Merch.
+This is optional, but it can be a fun way to make extra money.
+I sold several tumblers and mugs at last year’s SaSS event.
+The ones that sold the most had generic content.
 I had one that sold out that said, “I still love fairy tales, they’re just spicier now.”
 Note that I have a craft room and the tools/equipment to make much of my merch, but you can easily make merch through Printify.
 Here is an article on author merch to learn more.

-- Set up presales if applicable.
+4. Set up presales if applicable.
 I’ve only seen this in romance events, but maybe others do it.
 You can have readers order AND pay for books before the event.
-This allows you to make a few bucks in advance and have an idea of how many books you need.
+This lets you make a few bucks in advance and get an idea of how many books you need.
 The readers pick up the books from you at the event.
+I discount my books at events, but discount them even more for presales.
+My thought is a bird in the hand is worth more than two in the bush.

-- Become friendly.
+5. Become friendly.
 Writing is a solitary activity, perfect for introverts.
 But many of the benefits from events require you to talk to others.
 Know your genre and subgenre.
 Have a quick pitch about your book to hook readers.
-“I write a sexy romantic mystery series in which a sleuthing couple stumbled over dead bodies by day and into bed at night.”
+“I write a sexy romantic mystery series in which a sleuthing couple stumble over dead bodies by day and into bed at night.”
 Have a pitch to hook agents, if you’re doing a pitch session.
+Know you’re tropes and heat level as well.

-- Go to the bar.
+8. Go to the bar.
 You don’t have to drink.
 If you do drink, partake in moderation.
-I haven’t been to a conference yet in which I didn’t hang out and chat with other authors and readers in the bar.
+I haven’t been to a conference yet where I didn’t hang out and chat with other authors and readers at the bar.
 It’s fun!

-- Find a buddy.
+9. Find a buddy.
 If you’re attending alone, work to have someone you sit with at lunch and dinner.
 It doesn’t have to be the same person for every meal.
-The goal is to not eat alone.
+The goal is not to eat alone.
 If the event is offering food, don’t be afraid to sit at the big-author table, if allowed.
 I once sat at a table with Charlaine Harris and Sujata Massy!

-- Don’t be obnoxious.
+10. Don’t be obnoxious.
 Be graceful to the support staff.
 Many are volunteers.
 If you’re on a panel, don’t dominate.
-You don’t want to have a reputation of not being respectful of other authors.
+You don’t want to have a reputation for not being respectful of other authors.
 If you find an opportunity to chat with an author you admire, don’t hog their time, especially if there is a group or line waiting for a turn.

 I’m a big fan of events.
 They’re fun.
 They’re inspiring.
 They’re educational.
 They grow my readership.